Skip to main content

 Objective

-XSLT is a W3C standard programming language primarily designed to process XML content.
-One task it is particularly well suited to is transforming XML to another syntax such as plain text or HTML or to an alternate XML structure.
-This tutorial shows how to do an XSLT transformation using the Windows command line.
+XSLT is a programming language from the World Wide Web Consortium (W3C).
+The primary design objective of XSLT is to transform the content and structure of XML documents to a non-XML syntax such as plain text or HTML, or from one XML structure to another.
+This tutorial shows how to process an XSLT transformation using the Windows command line.

 Prerequisites